wizwizdev/wizwizxui-timebot/README.md

 - Account feature for users
 - Fixed bugs in the previous version
-- Display the notification when the subscription ends (to the user and admin)
+- Display the notification when the subscription ends (to the admin)
 - Get configuration information (for several ports)
 - Convert link to QrCode
 - Display account name